bburns/LanguageModels/doc/report/Report.md

 ![RNN (LeCun 2015)](images/rnn_nature.jpg)

+-> is this correct? read something different ->

 The matrix **U** amounts to a table of word embeddings in a vector space of many dimensions (which could be e.g. 50-300) - each word in the vocabulary corresponds with a row in the table, and the dot product between any two words gives their similarity, once the network is trained.
-Alternatively, pre-trained word embeddings, such as word2vec (Mikolov 2013), can be used to save on training time.
+Alternatively, pre-trained word embeddings, such as word2vec (Mikolov 2013) or GloVe (Pennington 2014), can be used to save on training time.

 The matrix **W** acts as a filter on the internal hidden state, which represents the prior context.